Fun Las Vegas Itinerary – 3 Days in Las Vegas

 Day 2 – Bottomless Mimosas + The Mob Museum + The Fremont Experience

-Before exploring Fremont Street in the evening, pay a visit to the Mob Museum.
+Before exploring Fremont Street in the evening, visit the Mob Museum.

 This area is home to some of the oldest hotels in Vegas, such as The Golden Gate and The Golden Nugget.

-Fremont Street has a canopy over the pedestrianised area, a zip line that runs down the street, and a light show by night.
+Fremont Street has a canopy over the pedestrianized area, a zip line that runs down the street, and a light show by night.

 With outdoor bars and music stages dotted along the street, Fremont Street is a must-do activity on your Las Vegas itinerary.